fperez/sigcse2014-ipython-workshop/README.md

 sigcse2014-ipython-workshop
 ===========================

-Workshop on the IPython Notebook in teaching at SIGCSE 2014
+A workshop on using the IPython Notebook in teaching at SIGCSE 2014.